Paid Search

 Constrain the account

-Search terms, negatives, geography, schedules, and LSA settings are narrowed around useful intent.
+Search terms, negatives, geography, schedules, and LSA settings are narrowed around useful calls.

 Follow the call